 If you’re grappling with a topic and including various sources to back up your claims, your word count is quickly going to exceed the 500 mark, which reflects the general shift in blog lengths generally.
 The average online article is now 1142 words, a 41% increase in the average word count from three years ago.

-As a result, for any blog you write, you should be aiming for at least 1000 words.
+As a result, for most blogs you write, you should be aiming for at least 1000 words.
 You can also write an effective article that is 3000 words + every three months or so, in which you include many inbound links that are applicable to the topic of the article.
 This form of content is called a cornerstone article.

 Now that you are aware of the importance of writing more lengthy blog posts, you need to know how you can structure it effectively.